ionic-team/stencil-site/versioned_docs/version-v2/components/functional-components.md

 When deciding whether to use functional components, one concept to keep in mind is that often the UI of your application can be a function of its state, i. e., given the same state, it always renders the same UI.
 If a component has to hold state, deal with events, etc, it should probably be a class component.
 If a component's purpose is to simply encapsulate some markup so it can be reused across your app, it can probably be a functional component (especially if you're using a component library and thus don't need to style it).

 :::caution
-It is not recommended to re-export a functional component from a "barrel file" and attempt to dynamically render it in another component.
+Stencil does not support re-exporting a functional component from a "barrel file" and dynamically rendering it in another component.
 This is a [known limitation](https://github.com/ionic-team/stencil/issues/5246) within Stencil.
 Instead, either use class components and remove the import or import the functional component directly.
 :::